Hunter Strickland: 2016

-In 2016, Strickland was named to the opening day Major League roster for the first time in his career.
+In 2016, Strickland was named to the Opening Day roster for the first time in his career.
 He remained in the Giants bullpen throughout the season, collecting an ERA in the low 3's.

 2017

 In a May 29, 2017, game against the Washington Nationals, Strickland hit Bryce Harper's right hip with a 98-mph fastball, which resulted in a benches-clearing brawl.
 Strickland had to be physically removed from the field by teammates after exchanging several punches with Harper.
 He received widespread criticism for his role in starting the brawl, as sports analysts and Harper have suggested that the intentional hit-by-pitch was the result of a grudge from the two home runs by Harper against him in the 2014 National League Division Series, a series the Giants ended up winning in 4 games en route to a World Series championship.
 The next day, on May 30, he was suspended for six games.